 The Swiss pilot site is uniquely structured around two contrasting cantons—Zürich and Ticino—offering a valuable opportunity for exploring multi-hazard early warning systems in both urban and mountainous rural settings.

-Zürich Canton is densely populated, hosting 1.5 million people in a relatively flat, urban environment.
+The Canton of Zurich is densely populated, hosting 1.6 million people in a relatively flat, urban environment.
 It serves as Switzerland’s largest economic hub.

-Ticino Canton, by contrast, is home to just 300,000 residents scattered across steep Alpine terrain, creating specific vulnerabilities such as landslides and avalanches.
+The Canton of Ticino, by contrast, is home to just 350,000 residents scattered across steep Alpine terrain, creating specific vulnerabilities such as landslides and avalanches.

 Hazards faced